Buffer Solution

 There are a few ways to prepare a buffer solution with a specific pH.

-In the first approach, prepare a solution with acid and its conjugate base by dissolving the acid in about 60% water required to obtain the final volume of the solution.
+In the first approach, a solution with acid and its conjugate base is prepared by dissolving the acid in about 60% of the water required to obtain the final volume of the solution.
 Next, measure the pH of the solution using a pH probe.
 Then, using a strong base like NaOH, the pH can be adjusted to the desired value.
 Alternatively, suppose the buffer is prepared with a base and its conjugate acid.
 In that case, the pH can be altered using a strong acid like HCl.
 Once the proper pH is achieved, dilute the solution to the final desired volume.

 Alternatively, solutions of both the acid form and base form of the solution can be prepared.
 Both solutions must have the same buffer concentration as the final buffer solution.
 To achieve the final buffer, add one solution to the other while monitoring the pH.